Penguins now know what they're up against in Sens

 That's one fix.
 The second is better execution against the 1-3-1 trap.
 The executive said he saw an opportunity to use both defensemen more effectively to break down the trap.

-"Once they all commit to one side... the weak side D is wide open," he said.
+"Once they all commit to one side ... the weak side D is wide open," he said.
 "They just need to go D to D. To me, once you start to one side, the D to D [pass] is there.
 You'll see it [in Game 2].
 Mike Sullivan is a lot smarter than I am."

-A Western Conference coach thought Game 1 was a continuation of sloppy play in the neutral zone for the Penguins that existed in every game against the Capitals except Game 7.
+A Western Conference coach said he thought Game 1 was a continuation of sloppy play in the neutral zone for the Penguins that existed in every game against the Capitals except Game 7.

 "If they continue to try and carry pucks through the neutral zone, Ottawa is going to make it very difficult for them," he said.
-"Pittsburgh has to commit to putting pucks deep... they need to keep the dumps into the strong corner and slash two forwards on the puck.
+"Pittsburgh has to commit to putting pucks deep ... they need to keep the dumps into the strong corner and slash two forwards on the puck.
 It's difficult for the back defenseman to go back to pucks with two forwards on top of him."

-He agreed that the D-to-D passes would help change the angle of attack, and thought high flip passes beyond the Senators 1-3-1 setup, pursued aggressively by the Penguins fast skaters, would be an effective strategy.
+He agreed that the D-to-D passes would help change the angle of attack, and thought high flip passes beyond the Senators 1-3-1 setup, pursued aggressively by the Penguins' fast skaters, would be an effective strategy.

 "When the puck is flipped, it freezes everyone because they can't get a comfortable sense of the puck with it high and bouncing when it lands," he said.

-He pointed to the game-winning goal scored by Nathan Horton against Guy Boucher's Tampa Bay Lightning in Game 7 of the 2011 Eastern Conference finals as the kind of play that effectively found the soft spots inside the 1-3-1.
+He pointed to the winning goal scored by Nathan Horton against Guy Boucher's Tampa Bay Lightning in Game 7 of the 2011 Eastern Conference finals as the kind of play that effectively found the soft spots inside the 1-3-1.

 On that play, Bruins defenseman Andrew Ference patiently skated the puck up the center of the ice.
 David Krejci worked up speed through the neutral zone, and Ference hit him with a pass just as he approached the left faceoff dot before entering the offensive zone, a potential soft spot area.
 Krejci took the puck wide as Horton drove the net, feeding him a pass right on the doorstep for a tap-in goal.